No.1515 Fengnan East Road, Taizhou, China

 How does a water-cooled compressor work?

 The compressed air and any other materials present during compression are cooled using liquid coolant from an external unit in water-cooled compressors.
-The cooling circuit reduces heat through shell and tube exchangers.
-Water cooling is more common on higher-horsepower machines.
+The cooling circuit reduces heat through shell and tube exchangers, which transfer heat from the compressed air into the liquid coolant circuit—a mechanism that distinguishes water-cooled designs from the fan-and-radiator setups used in air-cooled compressors.
+Water cooling is more common on higher-horsepower machines, and the cooling water itself removes approximately 90% of the heat energy generated by the compressor’s electric motor, which eases ventilation requirements around the equipment.

 Why does your air compressor need a cooling system?